tnxbutno/ii/README.md

 # About
-This is Inverted Index library that can be plugged to any project that needs support of full text search.
+This project is currently in development and serves only as a self-educational proposal!

-The goal of this project is to practice in building inverted index for my future projects.
+The main goal of this project is to practice building an inverted index to be used in my future projects.

-# Tokenizer
-Converts text to vector of tokens.
-Tokens can be either letter or number.
+The project includes methods for breaking down the text into smaller parts, removing stop-words, converting tokens to lowercase, and reducing words to their base form (stemming).